 The enormous computational capabilities of modern computer technology offer the potential to create new applications and value that can be turned into concrete artifacts and services that improve our lives and create wealth.
 Computer Engineering (CMPE) is the discipline that designs and engineers computer systems from digital circuits, through compilers and runtime systems, to networking and world-wide distributed systems.
 As an engineering discipline, the computer engineer must appreciate the physical aspects of computations (energy, delay, area, reliability, costs) and be able to expertly navigate the multidimensional tradeoff space associated with implementing computations.
 Learn more.

 Networked and Social Systems Engineering (NETS)

-The Rajendra and Neera Singh Program in Networked and Social Systems Engineering (NETS), formerly the major in Market and Social Systems Engineering (MKSE), is the world's first course of study to fully integrate the disciplines needed to design and analyze the complex networks that are reshaping our society.
+The Rajendra and Neera Singh Program in Networked & Social Systems Engineering (NETS), is the world's first course of study to fully integrate the disciplines needed to design and analyze the complex networks that are reshaping our society.
 To understand the Internet, to predict behavior on it, and to design new capabilities and services for it, we must study it as an assembly of people and systems, interlinked by a technological network with particular structure and properties.
-These are the foci of the Singh Program on Market and Social Systems Engineering – which studies networked interactions of all varieties, and pays particular attention to the interplay of technology, economics and sociology in networked settings.
+These are the foci of the Singh Program, which studies networked interactions of all varieties, and pays particular attention to the interplay of technology, economics and sociology in networked settings.
 Learn more.